mhuebert/re-db/README.md

 What you can do with an entity:

 - Dereference it to get the raw entity map - `@person`
-- Look up any attribute - (:person/name person)
+- Look up any attribute - `(:person/name person)`
   - if it is a relationship attribute, the result will also be wrapped as an `Entity`
 - Look up reverse attributes to find other entities pointing to this one - `(:pet/_owner person)`

 Reads are tracked so that the containing Reagent view only updates when observed attributes change.
 If you dereference an entity, the view depends on the "whole" entity.

 When creating an entity from a lookup ref, eg. `(entity [:email "hello@example.com"])`, we use late binding so that the entity doesn't need to exist (yet).
-Can be hehlpful when waiting for the network.
+Can be helpful when waiting for the network.

 ### Reading data